 A number of features were destroyed in a fire in 2014 which was caused by arson, following which security was strengthened with a new perimeter fence and permanent security personnel and dogs.
 In 2016 the site was taken over by the company Grün Berlin GmbH, owned by the City of Berlin, with the objective of transforming the site into a location for arts and culture.
 Plans were proposed in late 2018 and are being considered for implementation in several years.

 As of May 2019, many of the previous attractions of the park have been removed.
 However, the Ferris wheel and the “Fresswürfel” restaurant from the “Kulti” period remain, as do the “Spreeblitz” rollercoaster, the “Cinema 2000,” the facade of the English village, the cup carousel, and the artificial rock of the “Grand Canyon” wild water ride from Norbert Witte’s Spreepark period.

 Know Before You Go

 Tours are offered on weekends through August by the city for five euros.
-Tickets can be purchased on Ticketscript by going through the Grün Berlin website.
-The park is accessible from Berlin city center via S-Bahn (S8 or S9) to Plänterwald station.
+Tickets can be purchased on Ticketscript by going through the Grün Berlin website. (this website link is not working anymore) The park is accessible from Berlin city center via S-Bahn (S8 or S9) to Plänterwald station.